DarshilPatel99/2_wave_merging_simulation_cartesian_plane/README.md

  - X = Asin(at+b)
  - Y = Bsin(ct+d)

-This simulation shows that by changing the variable A,B,a,b,c,d how X and Y changes and if these two waves are merging in the cartesian plan means,
+This simulation shows that by changing the variable A,B,a,b,c,d how X and Y changes and if these two waves are merging in the cartesian plane means,
  - Z = X + Y

  then how it makes amezing different graphs and different waves.